Nuclear transverse momentum imbalance in the color dipole approach at the LHC regime: Introduction

 \section{Introduction}

-High energy partons propagating through nuclear matter experience an increase in transverse momentum due to multiple interactions with the medium.
+High energy partons propagating through nuclear matter experience an increase in transverse momentum, due to multiple interactions with the medium.
 This broadening in transverse momentum is higher in proton-nucleus ($pA$) collisions than in proton-proton ($pp$) collisions, and the increase of the mean transverse momentum squared of the produced particle in $pA$ collisions, compared to $pp$ collisions, is defined as nuclear broadening: \be \dpt = \langle p_T^2 \rangle _{pA} - \langle p_T^2 \rangle_{pp}. \ee

 Different theoretical approaches have been used to describe this broadening.
-Among them, one has QCD color dipole approach, Glauber multiple scattering \cite{Gyulassy:2002yv}, the Color Glass Condensate (CGC) framework \cite{Dumitru:2001jn,Rezaeian:2012ye} and the high-twist expansion of matrix elements\cite{Xing:2012ii,Kang:2016ron,Kang:2014hha} as well.
+Among them, one has the QCD color dipole approach, Glauber multiple scattering \cite{Gyulassy:2002yv}, the Color Glass Condensate (CGC) framework \cite{Dumitru:2001jn,Rezaeian:2012ye} as well as the high-twist expansion of matrix elements\cite{Xing:2012ii,Kang:2016ron,Kang:2014hha}.
 In particular, in the color dipole approach \cite{dolejvsi1993colour,johnson2001broadening}, as well as in the BDMPS approach \cite{baier1997radiative}, the parton acquires transverse momentum through a random walk through nuclear matter, undergoing multiple rescatterings.
-In fact, as shown in Ref. \cite{raufeisen2003relating}, both descriptions are equivalent and may be also related to the higher twist factorization formalism, in which broadening arises from the exchange of a single soft gluon.
+In fact, as shown in Ref. \cite{raufeisen2003relating}, both descriptions are equivalent and are related to the higher twist factorization formalism, in which broadening arises from the exchange of a single soft gluon.
 Although all of these descriptions rely on nonperturbative inputs, the color dipole approach has the advantage of relying on a well developed phenomenology from deep-inelastic scattering \cite{johnson2001broadening}.
 The purpose of this Letter is to evaluate $\dpt$ in the color dipole approach using different phenomenological models as an input and compare its predictions.
 We also compare the numerical results to data extracted from the LHC for nuclear broadening of $J/\psi$.

 Let us begin by briefly summarizing the main points from the dipole approach.
 Transverse momentum broadening of a high energy parton propagating through large nuclear matter is given by \be \dpt^\mathcal{R} = \langle T_A \rangle C_{\mathcal{R}}(0,s), \ee where $\langle T_A \rangle = \int d^2b \, T_A^2 (b)/A$ is the nuclear thickness function averaged over impact parameter $b$.
 Assuming uniform nuclear density, $\langle T_A \rangle = 2\rho_A L$, where $\rho_A = 0.16$ fm$^{-3}$ is the nuclear density, $L = 3 R_A/4$, and $R_A$ is the nuclear radius.
 We follow the notation of Ref. \cite{raufeisen2003relating}, in which the index $\mathcal{R}$ represents the projectile parton, i.e., $\mathcal{R} = \mathcal{F}$ for a quark and $\mathcal{R}=\mathcal{A}$ for a gluon.
 The coefficient $\CR$ contains the nonperturbative physics and it arises from the expression for the total cross section $\sigma_{q\bar{q}} (r_T,s)$ for the interaction between a nucleon and a colorless dipole $q\bar{q}$ having transverse separation $r_T$ and c.m. energy squared $s$: \beqn \CF(0,s) &=& \frac{d}{dr_T^2} \sigma_{q\bar{q}} (r_T,s) \Bigr|_{r_T \rightarrow 0} \\ \CA(0,s) &=& 9\CF(0,s)/4. \end{eqnarray} As shown in Ref. \cite{johnson2001broadening}, the effect of broadening increases with energy, and it will depend on the phenomenological model for $\sigma_{q\bar{q}} (r_T,s)$.